bsantanna/notebooks/README.md

 - Open Notebook `openapi_factual_answering.ipynb` with Jupyter
 - Replace `openai.api_key` by valid key and execute the Notebook

-## Challenge for the day:
+## Options for the day:

-- Incorporate factual answers as a "Historical Facts" Angular Component.
+- Incorporate factual answers as a "Factual Answers" Angular Component.
-- Cache responses so no API tokens are wasted using BE Service
+ Or
+- Create an entire new idea using other [OpenAI Model Example](https://beta.openai.com/examples)